MTBD (song): Reception

 Following the release of Crush, "MTBD" was met with positive reviews from music critics.
 August Brown of the Los Angeles Times named it the best track off of the album, writing that the "808-destroying stomper as good as anything on rap radio in America right now."
 Rolling Stone referred to the track as the centerpiece of Crush and further complimented CL's confidence.
 Writing for Billboard, Tamar Herman viewed the track favorably, writing that the solo track remains one of her strongest works to date.
 The publication wrote in another view that the song "is the show-stopping centerpiece where CL’s ferocious flow takes no prisoners amid twitching triple hi-hats and the bass going 'boom boom boom.'
 Billboard further ranked the song as the second best K-Pop Deep Cut in December 2017, praising the song's production and composition in addition to CL's musicality.
 Fuse said that CL "takes center stage on the incredible solo track 'MTBD,' which sounds like an upgraded version of DJ Snake's 'Turn Down for What.'"

 Live performances

 CL performed the track live for the first time on 2NE1's two-day stop on their All or Nothing World Tour in Seoul on March 1 and 2, 2014.
 On March 7, a video of her tour performance was uploaded to 2NE1's YouTube channel.
 The stage was met with favorable reception among fans, who praised CL's stage charisma, stating that "it's not a joke", and "it's a live jackpot".
+The track was performed months later for the 2014 YG Family Power World Tour.

-CL faced controversy again in November 2016 after performing the unedited version of "MTBD" at the Los Angeles show of her Hello Bitches Tour.
+The track was a part of setlist for CL's Hello Bitches Tour (2016) in North America.
+During the show at the Los Angeles show, she faced controversy again with the track in November 2016 after performing the unedited version of "MTBD".
 CL quickly issued an apology and corrected the issue by her next concert.

+For 2NE1's Welcome Back Tour (2024-2025), CL performed the medley of "The Baddest Female" with "MTBD" as a part of the tour setlist; both were shortened, and "MTBD" was rearranged with the song second chorus swapped position with the song outro.